 [Q] No Private Data

-Tested code MUST NOT store Private Data on the blockchain
+Tested code MUST NOT store Private Data on the blockchain.

-Private data is used in this specification to refer to information that is not intended to be generally available to the public.
+Private Data is used in this specification to refer to information that is not intended to be generally available to the public.
 For example, an individual's home telephone number is generally private data, while a business' customer enquiries telephone number is generally not private data.
 Similarly, information identifying a person's account is normally private data, but there are circumstances where it is public data.
 In such cases, that public data can be recorded on-chain in conformance with this requirement.

 PLEASE NOTE: In some cases regulation such as the [[GDPR]] imposes formal legal requirements on some private data.
 However, performing a test for this requirement results in an expert technical opinion on whether data that the auditor considers private is exposed.
 A statement about whether Tested Code meets this requirement does not represent any form of legal advice or opinion, attorney representation, or the like.